velopert/react-webpack2-skeleton/README.md

    - Code splitting
    - Server rendering with express

-> babel-loader configuration is same as create-react-app
+> Babel configuration is same as create-react-app

-> code splitting only works in production mode
+> Code splitting only works in production mode

 ## Requirement